maulik074/Federated-Learning-on-medical-data-imaging/README.md

 **Federated Learning Workflow** :-

-Step 1 :- Initialize Global Model : The server creates a unet model with random weights.
+Step 1 :- The server creates a unet model with random weights.

 Step 2 :- Server sends the global model to all 5 hospitals.